-Your son/daughter is a candidate for one of the interscholastic athletic teams sponsored by the Huntington Union Free School District.
-Participation in all interscholastic activities is voluntary and, therefore, we would like to have your approval.
+Your son/daughter is a candidate for one of the interscholastic athletic teams sponsored by the Huntington have your approval.
 In addition to your permission, and prior to participation, it is necessary for your son/daughter to have a physical examination.
-The District schedules physicals with the school doctor at no charge prior to the fall season.
-If you choose, your own physician can complete this requirement by completing a Health Examination Form.
-This form is available through my office and the school nurse's office.
-Only physicals done within the year can be used for the following school year.
+The District schedules physicals at no charge, prior to the fall season with the school doctor.
+If you choose, your own physician can complete this requirement by completing a "Health within the year can be used for the following school year.
 The school nurse must approve all physicals prior to a student trying out for a sport.
 Students trying out for a second or third sport during the same school year must be requalified by the school nurse prior to trying out.